Nation's political leaders pay tribute as John McCain lies in state at U.S. Capitol

 "He would fight tooth and nail for his vision of the common good," McConnell said.
 "Depending on the issue, you knew John would be either your staunchest ally or your most stubborn opponent.”

-House Speaker Paul Ryan recalled arguments with McCain, when he discovered the former Navy pilot "really does talk like a sailor.”
+House Speaker Paul Ryan recalled McCain's "distinct brand of candor," when he discovered the former Navy pilot "really does talk like a sailor.”

-But if he were to bring his own children or grandchildren to visit McCain's final resting place at the U.S. Naval Academy in Annapolis, where he will be buried Sunday, Ryan said he would tell them: “This is one of the bravest souls our nation has ever produced."
+But if he were to bring his own children or grandchildren to visit McCain's final resting place at the Naval Academy, where he will be buried Sunday, Ryan said he would tell them: “This is one of the bravest souls our nation has ever produced."

+Throughout the brief ceremony, McCain's widow, Cindy, his children, grandchildren and his 106-year-old mother, Roberta, said stalwart facing his casket.
+Meghan McCain, his daughter, held her grandmother's hand.

 Many top administration officials attended, including White House Chief of Staff John Kelly and several members of the Cabinet.
-Conspicuously missing was Trump, who was not invited.
+Conspicuously missing: Trump, who was not invited.

 The list of speakers will be expanded Saturday, when the two presidents who blocked McCain from reaching the Oval Office, George W. Bush and Barack Obama, honor McCain at Washington National Cathedral.
 Other speakers there will include former Secretary of State Henry Kissinger, former senator Joe Lieberman and Meghan McCain, the senator's daughter.